-(3) The bid's price, pricing structure, and terms are subject to negotiation.
+- (2) The electric utility may reject all bids if it finds that no bid adequately serves ratepayers' interests.
+The commission will, as appropriate, review such a finding together with evidence filed in support of any acquisition in the electric utility's next general rate case. - (3) The bid's price, pricing structure, and terms are subject to negotiation.
 If a qualifying facility or other generating facility agrees to be operated under economic dispatch, then the electric utility will adjust the price bid by operating performance adjustments, such as the project's equivalent availability factor.
-The methodology for such performance adjustments must be explained in the electric utility's RFP submittal.13
+The methodology for such performance adjustments must be explained in the electric utility's RFP submittal.

 WAC 480-107-055 Avoided cost schedules.
-(1) On an annual basis No less often than every two years 14, an electric utility must file an-a schedule of its estimated avoided costs schedule for the energy and capacity associated with the resource block the electric utility solicited in its most recent RFP filed pursuant to WAC 480-07-025, Contents of the solicitation.
-Such estimated avoided cost schedules are to be informed by:
+(1) On an annual basis, an electric utility must file an avoided cost schedule for the energy and capacity associated with the resource block the electric utility solicited in its most recent RFP filed pursuant to WAC 480-07-025, Contents of the solicitation.